 “Happy Wednesday,” he said.

 Something of a cynic, Pop never put much stock in red-letter days like birthdays, anniversaries or Christmas.
-“I don’t like all that have-to-do business,” he’d tell me.
+“I don’t like all that have-to-do business,” he’d say in a way of explanation.
 “It’s all just marketing.”
-Thus Pop was a spur of the moment gift giver, and never more generously or memorably than that Wednesday night at Duff’s.
+Thus Pop was a spur-of-the-moment gift giver, and never more generously or memorably than that Wednesday night at Duff’s.

 Looking back, where else would we have celebrated that unplanned reunion in 1985?
 And though we lost Mom in 2009 and Pop a year later — both occasions once again taking us back to 392 North Euclid to laugh, console and reminisce – with the passing of Duff’s I wonder where we might go next to toast life’s passages and linger into the night over cozy drinks and idle talk?